February 15, 2026

 Once you have your PDP answers dialed in, it’s time to build your company’s Northstar.
 By this, I mean fully defining the following:

-Here’s the Northstar template we use in my leadership program, Highland:
+Here’s the simplified Northstar template we use in my leadership academy program, Highland:

 The team should spend ~80% of their time executing against the 3-year vision, and ~20% preparing for the future.
 This percentage shifts by role.
-For example, an accountant spends most of their time in the present, and very little time contemplating the future.
-However, the CEO will spend more time defining the future as they mature in the role.
+An accountant spends most of their time in the present.
+The CEO spends more time defining the future as they mature in the role.
 This work creates the guardrails for the rest of the company to operate within.

 Companies are chaos.
 Your job as CEO?
 Create order.
-CEOs must build predictability in unpredictable environments.
+You must build predictability in unpredictable environments.
 This means establishing an operating cadence the whole company follows.

 The operating rhythm connects your vision to daily operations.
 Without this bridge, your vision floats aimlessly in the sky and never translates into action.
 Top CEOs create a reliable operating rhythm across three horizons: